Javier Romero

 Javier Romero (born November 1, 1964) is a Cuban-American radio and television host.
-He works for WAMR-FM, where he hosts El Desayuno and Univision.
+He works for Amor 107.5, where he hosts El Desayuno, and for Univision 23, where he hosts Contigo.
 He was previously the co-host of Sábado Gigante.
 In 2021, he became the first Cuban American to be inducted in the Radio Hall of Fame.

 Early life

-Romero was born on November 1, 1964 in Santa Clara, Cuba.
+Javier Romero was born on November 1, 1964, in Santa Clara, Cuba.
 In 1969, he and his family went to live to Spain.
-Four years later, they settled in Connecticut and then moved to Miami.
+Four years later, they settled in Connecticut and then moved to Miami, Florida.

 Career

 In 1991, Romero began to co-host Univision Saturday show Sábado Gigante, which was mainly hosted by Don Francisco.
 He stayed until the program ended in 2015.